webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 Use the relevant keywords for an article in the summary, and where possible and natural throughout the article.
 However, write for humans more than search engines; do not overload pages with keywords.

 ===Include all relevant sections===
 Different [[WPD:Manual Of Style/Article Types|types of articles]] have different types of sections.
-For an article to be considered to be high quality, it should have all applicable sections.
+For an article to be considered to be high quality, it should include all applicable sections.

 *Note: Further style discussions are taking place in the [http://www.w3.org/community/webed/wiki/Web_Education_community_group_style_guide Web Education Community Group].